depazjose/ReferenceArchitecture/README.md

 This is a Java microservice project template, using hexagonal architecture as proposal for new projects.

-The projects has the following structure:
+The project has the following structure:

 **../applications** <br />